lambirou/lambirou/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [SoutraMoi](https://www.soutramoi.com)
-- 🌱 I’m currently learning Java & Kotlin
+- 🌱 I’m currently learning Java, Kotlin & Spring Boot
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about [Horizom](https://horizom.gitbook.io)